keplerlab/katna/README.md

     ```
     $cd path_to_the_folder_repo_cloned
     ```

-6) If running katna for the first time, run the following commands in the below mentioned order:
+6) Create a new anaconda environment if you are using anaconda python distribution
     ```
     conda create --name katna python=3
     source activate katna
+    ```

+7) Run the setup:
+    ```
     python setup.py install
     ```
-   Above is one-time command which has to be executed only when you want to install library for the first time.

 ### How to use Library